Wild Denver - Zoos, Aquariums & More

 FAMILY TIP: If you're headed out to see the herd, make sure to stop in at the fascinating Buffalo Bill Museum & Grave next door, where you can learn all about another Wild West icon, the colorful Buffalo Bill Cody.

 Dinosaur Ridge and The Denver Museum of Nature & Science

-While you're not going to come across any living, breathing dinosaurs while you're here in Denver — they're still extinct, the last we checked — you will have ample opportunity to learn about these long-gone Colorado residents.
-At Dinosaur Ridge (16831 W. Alameda Pkwy.) you can touch the bones of Allosaurus and Stegosaurus at the site where important dinosaur discoveries were made in the late 1800s.
+Although you're not going to come across any living, breathing dinosaurs while you're in Denver — they're still extinct, the last we checked — you will have ample opportunity to learn about these long-gone Colorado residents.
+At Dinosaur Ridge you can touch the bones of Allosaurus and Stegosaurus at the site where important dinosaur discoveries were made in the late 1800s.
 See how Iguanadons walked by viewing real dinosaur footprints forever preserved in the sandstone.
-Meanwhile, over the Denver Museum of Nature & Science (2001 Colorado Blvd.) you and your family can stand in awe at the priceless collection of dinosaur skeletons, including those of T-Rex and Stegosaurus.
+Meanwhile, over the Denver Museum of Nature & Science you and your family can stand in awe at the priceless collection of dinosaur skeletons, including those of T-Rex and Stegosaurus.

-FAMILY TIP: Dinosaur Discovery Days give you an opportunity to view the tracks, bones, and other spectacular examples of geology and paleontology along Dinosaur Ridge with volunteer guides and without the distraction of passing traffic.
-These free days, held every second Saturday, May through October, run from 10 a.m. to 2:30 p.m.
-During that time, West Alameda Parkway over the Ridge will be closed to vehicular traffic and guides will give demonstrations and answer questions at many of the interpretive stops along the Ridge.
+FAMILY TIP: Dinosaur Discovery Days give you an opportunity to view the tracks, bones and other spectacular examples of geology and paleontology along Dinosaur Ridge with volunteer guides and without the distraction of passing traffic.
+West Alameda Parkway over the Ridge will be closed to vehicular traffic and guides will give demonstrations and answer questions at many of the interpretive stops along the Ridge.
 No reservations are necessary.